andlabs/libui/doc/controls.md

 TODO top-levels and parenting

-**For control implementations**: You would call this when adding a control to your container, preferably before actually doing the OS-level work involved.
-Likewise, call this when removing a child, preferably after doing the OS-level work involved.
+**For control implementations**: You would call this when adding a control to your container, preferably before actually doing any internal bookkeeping.
+Likewise, call this when removing a child, preferably after doing any internal bookkeeping.

+The child will receive a call to its `ParentChanging()` method before the actual change happens, and a call to `ParentChanged()` afterward, receiving the old and new parent, respectively, as an argument.
+This is where OS-specific parenting code would go; specific instructions can be found in each OS's uiControl implementation page.

 TODO do things this way to avoid needing to check if reparenting from a container implementation, or do that manually each time? we used to have uiControlVerifySetParent()...
 TODO I forgot what this meant